1. INTRODUCTION AND BACKGROUND

 GPs/GDPs will be expected to engage in appropriate continuing professional development.
 Further details can be found in the medical and dental CL guidance for recruitment and appointment (Appendices 3a and 3b).

 Post holders may be employed either by HEIs or NHS organisations or both through joint contracts.
 Details of how the employing partnership will manage the appointment should be agreed with the trainee and each appointment should be managed according to the established practices and needs of individual HEIs and local NHS organisations.
-It is anticipated that appointments will reflect the principles outlined in the Follett Review report of September 2001 (available on request from NIHR TCC).
+It is anticipated that appointments will reflect the principles outlined in the Follett Review report of September 2001 (available on request from NIHR Academy).

 In cases where formal A+B joint contracts have not been put in place, honorary appointments should be made at one organisation to complement the substantive contract at the other; i.e. if the CL is employed at a HEI, an honorary appointment should be made at the partner NHS Trust.